bagaturchess/Bagatur/NNUE/README.md

 # Purpose

-This project aims to act as JNI bridge to nnue-probe code located at https://github.com/dshawul/nnue-probe.
+This sub-project aims to act as JNI bridge to nnue-probe code located at https://github.com/dshawul/nnue-probe.

 Currently it is compiled under Windows only and JNNUE.dll is available in the root of the project.
 The compilation command, which was performed in src directory, is located in /src/info.txt